Key information

 If you're new to the application process, read our guide on applying for an undergraduate course.

-To start BA (Hons) Accounting with Finance with Foundation Year course in 2025, apply through UCAS.
+To start BSc (Hons) Accounting with Finance with Foundation Year in 2026, apply through UCAS.
 You'll need:

 - our institution code – P80